michaelnpsp/KiwiMBC/README.md

 # KiwiMBC
-Simple minimap buttons manager for World of Warcraft Classic
+Simple minimap buttons manager for World of Warcraft Classic.